MP Estate Planning UK

 Professional Valuation Services

-One of the most reliable ways to value your property is by hiring professional valuation services.
-These experts have the knowledge and experience to assess your property’s value accurately, taking into account various market and economic factors.
-Using professional valuers can provide a credible and unbiased assessment, which is particularly important for high-value or unique assets.
+One of the most reliable ways to value your property is by instructing a professional — typically a RICS (Royal Institution of Chartered Surveyors) registered valuer or an experienced estate agent.
+These professionals have the knowledge and local market expertise to assess your property’s value accurately, taking into account its condition, location, and comparable recent sales.
+Using a professional valuer provides a credible and defensible figure, which is particularly important for higher-value properties, unusual properties, or where HMRC may scrutinise the valuation.
+For IHT purposes, executors need to establish the open market value at the date of death.

 DIY Valuation Techniques